heuwerk/UpdateProton/README.md

 - GNU coreutils

 ## Planned Features
+*Sorted by priority *

+### Support for the Steam Flatpak
+At this time, Steam is only supported as a distro package (~/.steam must be present).
+I would like to support the flatpak version of Steam in the future.

+### Steam restart support
+At the end of the script, the user is alerted to restart Steam.
+It should be possible to restart Steam automatically.

 ### Drop old wget tool and use wget2 instead
-The problem with this approach is that wget2 is not preinstalled on most distros, so I plan to maintain two transitional versions.
+The problem with this approach is that wget2 is not pre-installed on most distros, so I plan to maintain two transitional versions.
 However, only the wget2 version will get new features.

-### Print download size
-Right now, it is required to look at the GitHub Changelog to see the file size, but I want to integrate that into this tool.

 ## GE-Proton
 GitHub Page: https://github.com/GloriousEggroll/proton-ge-custom